-This section provides a summary of the methods of distribution for each of program administered by DHCD designed to allocate these federal resources (CDBG, HOME, ESG, NHTF and HOPWA).
-Please see program guidelines, located online at www.dhcd.virginia.gov for more details.
-The program guideline details include specifics about eligible applicants, areas of the state covered by the program, eligible activities, the type of assistance available, and how to apply (if applicable) for funding.
+This section summarizes the methods of distribution for each of the state programs that DHCD administers that allocate these federal resources (CDBG, HOME, ESG, NHTF and HOPWA).
+DHCD evaluates and updates its methods of distribution for each Action Plan year to better serve the people of the Commonwealth.
+Additional details regarding these programs can be found in the respective program guidelines, located online at www.dhcd.virginia.gov.
+The program guideline documents specify eligible applicants, areas of the state covered by the program, eligible activities, the type of assistance available, and how to apply (if applicable) for funding.